 When your indoor air quality is poor, some signs are obvious and others may be hidden.

-Signs can also be symptoms of your health.
-Such as dryness and irritation of the eyes, nose, throat, and skin, headaches, dizziness, sneezing, or shortness of breath.
+Other signs are directly related to your health, including dryness and irritation of the eyes, nose, throat, and skin, headaches, dizziness, sneezing, or shortness of breath.

 How Can I Improve My Indoor Air Quality?